Shopify Email vs. Mailchimp: Which should you choose in 2025?

 Get my copy

-Shopify Email vs. Mailchimp: Overview
+Shopify Email vs. Mailchimp: Brief comparison

 FeaturesMailchimpShopify Email

-Analytics and reportingCampaign performance tracking, audience, insights, and comparative reportingCampaign performance tracking, order tracking, and marketing funnel behavior
+Analytics and reportingCampaign performance tracking, audience insights, and comparative reportingCampaign performance tracking, order tracking, and marketing funnel behavior

-Customer support– 24/7 email and chat support for paid plan users
+Customer supportPaid plan includes 24/7 email and chat support

-– 24/7 email and live chat support with its paid plans
+24/7 email/live chat support for paid plans

-– Priority support is available with the Shopify Plus plan
+Priority support available with Shopify Plus plan

 PricingOne free plan and three paid plans:

-Free emails: First 10,000 emails are free
+— Free emails: First 10,000 emails are free

 Cost for additional emails (up to 300,000): $1 USD per 1,000 additional emails

-Cost beyond 300,000 emails: $0.65 USD per 1,000 additional emails
+— Cost beyond 300,000 emails: $0.65 USD per 1,000 additional emails

-Cost beyond 750,000 emails: $0.55 USD per 1,000 additional emails
+— Cost beyond 750,000 emails: $0.55 USD per 1,000 additional emails

 User reviewPraised for automation and segmentation featuresPraised for its intuitive design and simplicity